-Please note that the information you have requested is excluded from the Act because it is held for the purposes of 'journalism, art or literature.'
-Part VI of Schedule I to FOIA provides that information held by the BBC and the other public service broadcasters is only covered by the Act if it is held for 'purposes other than those of journalism, art or literature" .
-The BBC is not required by the Act to supply information held for the purposes of creating the BBC's output or information that supports and is closely associated with these creative activities; however, on this occasion we're happy to provide the above information in response to your request.
+Note that the detail of any such communications with the Committee Secretary and information relating to whether we have complied with this advice is excluded from the Act because it is held for the purposes of 'journalism, art or literature.'
+Part VI of Schedule I to FOIA provides that information held by the BBC and the other public service broadcasters is only covered by the Act if it is held for 'purposes other than those of journalism, art or literature".
+The BBC is not required by the Act to supply information held for the purposes of creating the BBC's output or information that supports and is closely associated with these creative activities.